-Connecting a service at the page or entire application level
+Attaching a service at the page or entire request level

 Example of attaching a service

-Besides the standard attaching of services to individual components, Eximee allows defining services at the page or application level.
-They are used to supply data to many fields at once or to perform operations when entering/exiting the application.
-For example, you can define a service PageService for a page with a customer's address that, after entering the postal code, automatically fetches and fills the city and voivodeship in other fields.
-Another case is EntryService triggered when opening the application – e.g. fetching basic customer data and filling the form with it.
+Besides the standard attaching of services to individual components, Eximee enables defining services at the page or request level.
+They are used to supply data to many fields at once or to perform operations on request entry/exit.
+For example, one can define a service PageService for a page with the client's address, which after entering the postal code will automatically fetch and fill in the town and voivodeship in other fields.
+Another case is EntryService run when the request is opened – e.g. fetching the client's basic data and filling the form with it.

 Step-by-step configuration:

-1. Adding a service at the form level: First, you need to register the appropriate service in the context of the application:
+Adding a service at the form level: First, you need to register the appropriate service in the request context:

-Illustration 1.
-Service selection window defined for the page (filtered list to PageService available on the application)
+Figure 1.
+The selection window for the service defined for the page (a narrowed list to PageServices available on the request)

-2. Attaching a service to a component: Next, select the component that should display data coming from the chosen service (e.g. the Customer City field).
-In its properties, in the Interactionssection, you need to again use the External data source field – click Select service and search the list for the previously created service.
-Then choose the correct Page or Entry type service from the list.
+Attaching a service to a component: Then select the component that should display data coming from the selected service (e.g. the Client town field).
+In its properties, in the section Interactions, you need to use the field External data source – click Choose service and search the list for the previously created service.
+Then select the appropriate Page or Entry service from the list.

-3. Mapping results: After selecting the service, go to the Output parameterstab.
+Figure 2.
+Selection window for the service output parameter Mapping results: After selecting the service, go to the tab Output parameters.
 From the available data returned by the service, select the appropriate output field and map it to the component attribute.
-For example, the GetCustomerDataService can be mapped so that the value attribute of the City field receives the value from the clientCity parameter returned by the service.
+For example, the PobierzDaneKlientaService service can be mapped so that the attribute value of the Town field receives the value from the clientCity parameter returned by the service.

-4. Input parameters (if required): If a page/application-level service requires input parameters (e.g. postal code as input to PageService), these parameters should be bound in the EDS input configuration.
-By default, listening will be set on the components specified in the input parameters.
+Input parameters (if required): If the page/request-level service requires input parameters (e.g. postal code as input to PageService), these parameters should be linked in the EDS input configuration.
+By default, listening to the components indicated in the input parameters will be set up.

-5. Refreshing data on change: Thanks to the listening mechanism, if the value in the service's input field (e.g. postal code) changes, the associated Page/Entry service will be automatically invoked again and dependent components refreshed.
-The user does not need to take additional actions – the form will ensure the data is up to date.
+Data refresh on change: Thanks to the listening mechanism, if the value in the service input field (e.g. postal code) changes, the linked Page/Entry service will be automatically invoked again, and the dependent components refreshed.
+The user does not need to take any additional action – the form will automatically keep the data up to date.

 Last updated